Ractor - Ruby's Actor-like concurrent abstraction

 - BAD: Ractor can't solve all thread-safety problems

-- There are several blocking operations (waiting send, waiting yield and waiting take) so you can make a program which has dead-lock and live-lock issues.
+- There are several blocking operations (waiting send) so you can make a program which has dead-lock and live-lock issues.

 - Some kind of shareable objects can introduce transactions (STM, for example).
 However, misusing transactions will generate inconsistent state.